feder-lang/feder-ref/src/expr_class.md

   attributes declared in the class.
 The function called **_init** will always be called before the constructor function.
 Constructor functions mustn't have a return-type.
+  Contructors are added to the parent environment of the class.
 - Functions: Every *classunit* which is a *func*, which isn't a constructor.
+  Functions are added to the environment of the class semantic and without **This** or **this** in an object which has the type of the class.

 ### Implementing traits